DESCRIPTION OF THE COMPETITION:

 - Two letters of recommendation;

-- A five-page research proposal describing the post-doctoral project and its objectives.
+- A five-page research proposal describing the post-doctoral project, its objectives and its outputs.

 DURATION OF SCHOLARSHIP: